-Hairs start to grow by the 3rd months and they continue to grow 1 inch every 3 months.
+Hairs start to grow by the 3rd month and they continue to grow 1 inch every 3 months.
 By about 10 to 12 months, you can expect 3 to 4 inches of hair growth.
-However, because Dr. Behnam places the grafts back into the body every 2 hours, this reduces the external stressors on the grafts and some of the grafts may start growing out faster.
+However, because Dr. Behnam places the grafts back into the body within 2 hours, this external stressors on the grafts are reduced and some of the grafts may start growing faster.

 What are the amenities of the office?

 Parking is underneath the office.
 For transplant patients on the day of the procedure, parking is validated.
 The bathroom is located within the facility, it is right across from the procedure room.
 You may use bathroom at anytime.
 Lunch is provided.

 How many years has Dr. Behnam been performing follicular unit extraction?